-Other features include many Prunus (cherry trees) and magnolias for their spring flower display, lots of cool leafy shade for a relaxing walk on hot summer days, many trees with excellent autumn colour and a collection of Betula (birch) planted for their stunning winter bark.
+Other features include many cherry trees (Prunus) and magnolias for their spring flower display, lots of cool leafy shade for a relaxing walk on hot summer days, many trees with excellent autumn colour and a collection of birch (Betula) planted for their attractive winter bark.

-There are plenty of educational signs on display giving detailed information about the unusual plants in the gardens and most of the plants are available for sale from the adjoining specialist tree and shrub nursery - expert staff are on hand to give advice on how to grow these plants in visitors' own gardens.
+There are plenty of educational signs on display giving detailed information about the unusual plants in the gardens and most of the plants are available for sale from the neighbouring specialist tree and shrub nursery.
+Expert staff are on hand to give advice on how to grow these plants in visitors' own gardens.

 Tea and coffee are available from the nursery office on request (no café on site).
-There are nearby pubs that serve good food at lunchtime and in the evening.
-Boots or wellies are recommended if visiting during or after very wet or frozen weather.
+There are nearby pubs that serve good food at lunchtime and in the evening we recommend boots or wellies if visiting during or after very wet or frozen weather.
 Please be aware that despite the name, this is not a bluebell wood.